Wait: SEVENTY years?

 Yes, I know what you’re thinking.
 That would see the creation of the internet being in the early 1950s.

-But it’s the seventieth anniversary of our gracious Queen’s ascension to the throne.
+But this week marked the seventieth anniversary of our gracious Queen’s ascension to the throne.
 So I’m going to look at the past seventy years of technology that shaped the internet as we know it today.